 The Crisis Pet Retention Program provides resources to pet owners experiencing crises relating to poverty, houselessness, job loss, or other systemic issues and inequities.
 Funds for this program allow the Lawrence Humane Society to proactively ensure that Douglas County residents do not suffer through giving up a family pet because of financial hardship.

-If you are having challenges keeping your pet, you can learn more about how the LHS CPR Fund can help you and your pet by clicking the button below.
+If you need assistance, you can learn more about how the LHS CPR Fund can help you and your pet by clicking the button below.

 The Lawrence Humane Society believes spaying or neutering your dog or cat is part of responsible pet ownership.
 By spaying or neutering your pet, you’re doing your part to help control the pet homelessness crisis.
 There are also medical and behavioral benefits for your animals!
 Every pet owner should have access to these services, regardless of income.
 That’s why our expert team of veterinarians are proud to offer low-cost spay/neuter services to our community.